↑

 What to serve with Sausage Breakfast Casserole

 This casserole is full of all the great, savory flavors you want in a breakfast- just add a side of fruit, some breakfast pastries and it’s a full meal.
 If you’re really wanting to vamp up the buffet, add some country hash browns, yogurt, and juice or mimosas.
-My family likes to kind of go casserole crazy and we serve the Sausage Breakfast Casserole alongside a French Toast Casserole or Pumpkin Pie Breakfast Bake, crispy bacon and potatoes of some kind.
+My family likes to kind of go casserole crazy and we serve the Sausage Breakfast Casserole alongside a French Toast Casserole or Chocolate French Toast with Candied Bacon, crispy bacon and Lemon Garlic Potatoes.

 Print Recipe